-ATCP 76.04 Definitions.
+ATCP 76.03 Definitions.
 In this chapter:

+“Active Managerial Control” means that the risks at the pool are being managed so that the pool is in compliance with provisions in ATCP 76 or conditions are monitored so that corrections necessary for compliance are in progress.

-“Activity pool” means a water attraction with a depth greater than 24 inches (61 centimeters) designed primarily for play activity that uses constructed features and devices including pad walks, flotation devices and similar attractions
+“Activity pool” means a water attraction with a depth greater than 24 inches (61 centimeters) designed primarily for play activity that uses constructed features and devices including pad walks, flotation devices and similar attractions.“

-“Actual patron load” means the number of patrons in the water.

 “Adult” means a person 18 years of age or older.

+(3m) “AED” means automated external defibrillator.

 “Agent” means the city, county or village designated by the department under s.
 97.615 (2), Stats., and ch.
 ATCP 74 to issue licenses to and make investigations or inspections of public pools and water attractions.

+(4m) “Analyte” means a substance that a test is used to detect.

 “Approved” means acceptable to the department, based on its determination of conformance with this chapter and good public health practices.

-“Attendant” means a person trained to operate a pool, including slides and other appurtenances, and control patrons in a safe and orderly manner.
+“Attendant” means a person trained to control patrons in a safe and orderly manner.

+(6g) “Barrier” mean a fence, wall or similar structure meeting the requirements under SPS 390.18 (4)

+(6r) “Basin” means any vessel constructed of manmade materials designed to hold water to be used as a public swimming pool or water attraction, the splash zone of an interactive play attraction, or a stand-alone run-out slide.

 “Breakpoint chlorination” means establishing a hygienic environment in the pool by raising the free available chlorine level to 10 times the combined chlorine level to achieve the destruction of chloramines.

-(7g) “Certified water attraction operator” means an operator who is certified by successful completion of at least one of the following training courses:
+(7g) “Certified operator” means an operator who is certified by successful completion of at least one of the following training courses:

-The National Swimming Pool Foundation certified pool operator course.
+The Pool and Hot Tub Alliance certified pool operator course.

 The National Recreation and Park Association aquatic facility operator course.

+Another, equivalent course approved by the Department

 (7r) “CPR” means cardiopulmonary resuscitation.

 “Children’s slide” means a slide that has a maximum height of 4 feet (1.2 meters) as measured vertically from the slide entrance to slide terminus, and located in less than 24 inches (61 centimeters) of water.